 The NodeID corresponds in this case to the OnApp UUID and the SCSI ID corresponds to the result of onapp_scsi_id.

-HV> diskhotplug unassign <Controller> <slot> #will deselect the disk drive, close down the paths (degrading any vdisks still present) and then the drive will be unused or show an error.
-If an error please communicate with storage devs.
+HV> diskhotplug unassign <Controller> <slot> #will deselect the disk drive, close down the paths (degrading any vdisks still present), and then the drive will be unused or show an error.
+In case of an error, please communicate with the storage devs.

-The physical drive should have no activity now and can be removed from the HV - if the BIOS supports diskhotplug also.
+The physical drive should have no activity now and can be removed from the HV, if the BIOS also supports diskhotplug.

 If the HV does not support live diskhotplug from the physical layer, then the other vdisks on the other storage nodes on the HV will have to be redundant, the VMs migrated away from the HV, and the HV brought down for maintenance.